Gageperrin/it-notes/it-topics/cissp.md

 In the realm of authorization, there are several approaches:
 * Discretionary Access Control (DAC) means an asset owner determines who can access the asset.
-   - Role-Based Access Control (RBAC) is based on user roles
+* Role-Based Access Control (RBAC) is based on user roles
-   - Rule-based Access Control is based on a set of rules (e.g. ACL)
+* Rule-based Access Control is based on a set of rules (e.g. ACL)
-   - Attribute-based Access Control is based on user attribute access
+* Attribute-based Access Control is based on user attribute access, it is more advanced than Rule-based Access Control
-* Mandatory Access Control is a system that determines rules based on labels.
-It is very rare and typically only seen in government organizations where confidentality is a primary factor
+* Mandatory Access Control is a lattice-based system that determines rules based on labels.
+It is very rare and typically only seen in government organizations where confidentality is a primary factor In this case all subjects and objects must be assigned labels
 * Risk-Based Access Control assess the riskiness of the user's connection

 Non-discretionary access control means someone other than the owner gets to determine access such as an IT owner or admin.